SamAtkinsonModeste/fitness-lux-gym/TESTING.md

 Tested from 320px → 1440px using Chrome DevTools and Am I Responsive .

-Additional live testing done on iPhone, Mac Book Pro, and PC devices.
+Additional live testing done on iPhone, MacBook Pro, and PC devices.

 [Back to top ⬆️](#lux-fitness-gym)